Russian footholds in Mideast, Africa raise threat to NATO

-BEIRUT (AP) — Russian President Vladimir Putin’s invasion of Ukraine dominates our attention.
-But with less world notice, Putin is also busy advancing Russia’s presence in the Middle East and Africa — an expansion that military and civilian leaders view as another, if less immediate, threat to security in the West.
+BEIRUT (AP) — Russian President Vladimir Putin’s invasion of Ukraine dominates world attention.
+But with less global scrutiny, Putin is also busy advancing Russia’s presence in the Middle East and Africa — an expansion that military and civilian leaders view as another, if less immediate, threat to security in the West.

 Putin’s strategy in the Mideast and Africa has been simple, and successful: He seeks out security alliances with autocrats, coup leaders, and others who have been spurned or neglected by the U.S. and Europe, either because of their bloody abuses or because of competing Western strategic interests.